br3cc/slsa-github-generator/README.md

 ### What is provenance?

 Provenance is information, or metadata, about how a software artifact was created.
-This could include information about what source code, build system, and build steps were used, as well as who and why the build was initiated.
+This may include information about what source code, build system, and build steps were used, as well as who initiated the build and why.
 Provenance can be used to determine the authenticity and trustworthiness of software artifacts that you use.